When dialing 911, your Southern Linc phone may be a real lifesaver!

-Because there are many 911 Communications Centers across our Regional Calling Area, we suggest you contact the 911 Center in your area by calling their non-emergency/administrative phone number (usually found near the front of your local phone book or directory) to determine that agency's ability to receive wireless E911 calls.
+Because there are many 911 Communications Centers across our coverage area, we suggest you contact the 911 Center in your area by calling their non-emergency/administrative phone number (usually found near the front of your local phone book or directory) to determine that agency's ability to receive wireless E911 calls.
 Check out the E911 coverage map posted on this page as well.

 I kept my phone number from a different area of the country.
 When I dial 911 from my phone, will my call be routed to a nearby 911 center?

 Yes.
 Southern Linc will route your emergency call to the nearest 911 Communications Center, regardless of the phone number assigned to the phone.
 Be sure to provide your location and ten-digit phone number when asked by a 911 operator.